 The Loews also has Kids’ Club programs available for kids aged 4 to 12 in the summer and over vacation periods.
 You can book a half or full day for a reasonable rate, with lunch included in the full-day program.
 During the summer of 2015 the resort plans to partner with a local conservation organization to bring in touch tanks for kids to learn about marine life.

-The resort has two full restaurants; the more casual of the two is The Market Cafe, where we ate several breakfasts as well as one dinner.
+The resort has two full restaurants; The most casual of the two is The Market Cafe, where we ate several breakfasts as well as one dinner.
 I especially liked it for breakfast; there is a generous buffet, an especially good value for kids 12 and under at $12.50.
 The à la carte items were delicious as well — I recommend the breakfast enchiladas and the wild mushroom frittata, both of which were too large for me to finish.

 Next door, Market to Go has a selection of sandwiches and baked goods and also a juice bar serving really delicious smoothies.
-How much did I love that my kids wanted to have one with spinach in it each day that we stayed?
+How much did I love that my kids wanted to have one with spinach in it every day that we stayed?
 It was definitely an antidote to all the French fries that are an inevitable part of a family vacation.

-We didn’t dine at the more upscale Mistral restaurant, although my husband and I were lucky enough to be invited on a cruise around the bay on a boat chartered by the resort, where we were served a meal prepared by the executive chef Nicolas Bour.
+We didn’t dine at the more upscale Mistral restaurant, although my husband and I were lucky enough to be invited on a cruise around the bay on a boat chartered by the resort, where we were served a meal prepared by the executive chef Nicolas Bour .
 The food we ate, much like what is served at Mistral, was fresh and full of delicious combinations (we had quail breast with huckleberry mostarda — in the restaurant you’ll find sea bass served with tomato confit and chive crème fraîche).
 The airy dining room overlooks the bay and would be the perfect spot for a date night.
 The resort can offer a list of local babysitting services should you decide on an evening out.

 There are ample choices for offsite dining in Coronado as well.
 We liked the Mexican food (in particular the tacos) at Miguel’s Cocina so much that we ate there twice.
 Another family-friendly option is crepes at Fabrisons.
 There’s plenty of metered street parking in Coronado, but if you don’t feel like bringing your car, the resort runs shuttles into town hourly.
 Be sure to book your family at the valet parking desk early in the day as they can fill up, especially at dinnertime.

 San Diego offers a surprising number of activities for families.
-In addition to Petco Park, we visited the U.S.S.
-Midway, Legoland, and the Wild Animal Safari Park.
+In addition to Petco Park, we visited the USS Midway, Legoland, and the Wild Animal Safari Park.
 We left Balboa Park, with its numerous museums and the San Diego Zoo, the New Children’s Museum, the tide pools at Cabrillo National Monument, and SeaWorld — not to mention the beaches on Coronado — to be explored on future trips.

-And we will be back … everything about the Loews, from the perfect SoCal weather and the craft beers served next to fire pits in Cays Lounge to the friendly games of table tennis and the relaxing vibe is summoning us for future family visits.
+And we will be back… everything about the Loews, from the perfect SoCal weather and the craft beers served next to fire pits in Cays Lounge to the friendly games of table tennis and the relaxing vibe is summoning us for future family visits.

 Relevant Links: